GoogleCloudPlatform/django-demo-app-unicodex/docs/10-setup-gcp.md

 Next, we need to set our project ID in both the command-line and as an environment variable.

-Setting this as an environment variable will mean when you copy and paste code from this documentation, it will Just Work(tm).
+Setting this as an environment variable will mean when you copy and paste code from this tutorial, it will Just Work(tm).
 Note that this variable will only be set for your current terminal.
 Run it again if you open a new terminal window.

 ```shell
 export PROJECT_ID=YourProjectID